 Parents should also set aside some time to talk about school bus safety with their children.
 Help them understand how dangerous it can be for them when they are boarding or exiting the bus.
-If possible, try to be there the first few days so you can help them learn safe habits.
+If possible, try to be there for the first few days so you can help them learn safe habits.

 Source: Digtriad.com “NC School Bus Safety Laws” Mark Geary, August 9, 2012.